Playful-Interactive-Environments/hagenberg-gamejam.at/README.md

 ### Install Ruby

 Go to <http://rubyinstaller.org/>, download the latest installer for Ruby and run it.
-Also install the development kit so you can build native extensions.
+Native extensions are built via MSYS2/MinGW.
+Even though the ruby installer does contain an installer, it is a bit outdated and might give you GPG key issues.
+Therefore, install MSYS2 from <https://www.msys2.org/#installation> before installing Ruby.

-If you're using [Chocolatey](https://chocolatey.org/), run `choco install ruby` and `choco install ruby2.devkit`.
+If you're using [Chocolatey](https://chocolatey.org/), run `choco install msys2 ruby` to get both packages at once.

+Then run `ridk install 3` to install the development toolchain.

 ### Install all Gems with Bundler